zalando/postgres-operator/docs/quickstart.md

 kubectl create -f manifests/minimal-postgres-manifest.yaml
 ```

-After the cluster manifest is submitted the operator will create Service and
+After the cluster manifest is submitted and passed the validation the operator
-Endpoint resources and a StatefulSet which spins up new Pod(s) given the number
+will create Service and Endpoint resources and a StatefulSet which spins up new
-of instances specified in the manifest.
-All resources are named like the
+Pod(s) given the number of instances specified in the manifest.
+All resources
-cluster.
-The database pods can be identified by their number suffix, starting
+are named like the cluster.
+The database pods can be identified by their number
-from `-0`.
-They run the [Spilo](https://github.com/zalando/spilo) container
+suffix, starting from `-0`.
+They run the [Spilo](https://github.com/zalando/spilo)
-image by Zalando.
-As for the services and endpoints, there will be one for the
+container image by Zalando.
+As for the services and endpoints, there will be one
-master pod and another one for all the replicas (`-repl` suffix).
-Check if all
+for the master pod and another one for all the replicas (`-repl` suffix).
+Check
-components are coming up.
-Use the label `application=spilo` to filter and list
+if all components are coming up.
+Use the label `application=spilo` to filter and
-the label `spilo-role` to see who is currently the master.
+list the label `spilo-role` to see who is currently the master.

 ```bash
 # check the deployed cluster